Skip to content

 What is a Report?

 A report is an analytical entity created to derive insights from a given data source.
-It is designed to visually communicate findings and statistical analysis through various charts and plots, enabling stakeholders to make informed decisions.
+It presents statistical evaluations and key findings through visual elements such as charts and graphs, supporting stakeholders in making data-driven decisions.

 A typical report comprises the following components: